travis-ci/docs-travis-ci-com/user/enterprise/operations-manual.md

 #### Connection to RabbitMQ got lost

 We're using RabbitMQ to schedule builds for the worker machine(s).
 Sometimes it can happen that the worker machine(s) lose the connection to RabbitMQ and therefore don't run any new builds anymore.
 This is a known problem on our side and we're working on resolving this.
-To fix that, restarting the machines usually suffices.
+To get everything back to normal, restarting the machines usually suffices.
 To do that, connect via `ssh` and run the following command:

 ```bash
 $ sudo shutdown -r 0